PostState/Sputnik-App-Chain/information_for_validators.md

 First of all, we will be interested in the quality of validators!

-For the beginning, we ask you to submit a pull request to add your validator to the list of test-net validators
+For the beginning, we ask you to create a pull request in Sputnik-App-Chain repo to add your validator to the list of test-net validators
 - Pull request name: Add <Your_moniker>
 - In the body of pull request, we ask you to provide all links to your validators in the Cosmos Ecosystem main-nets, or a link to a file where we can see a complete list of your validators in the Cosmos Ecosystem main-nets
 - We also ask you to indicate a contact for quick communication, for example your Telegram username

-An example of such a pull request: LINK
+An example of such a pull request: https://github.com/PostState/Sputnik-App-Chain/pull/1

 6. If you are not a member of the PostState private chat on Telegram, please fill this form: link